ErZicky/PlaceReminderApp/README.md

 # PlaceReminderApp

-An app made with Xcode and Objective C for the mobile programming exam, where you can insert location (either with coordinates or address), save them and view them either on a map or in a list
+A simple app made with Xcode and Objective C for the mobile programming exam, where you can insert location (either with coordinates or address), save them and view them either on a map or in a list

 # Structure
 The main files (view controllers, storyboards etc) are present in the PlaceReminderApp/ folder